-The Health Plan must pay a Member's existing Out-of-Network Providers for Medically Necessary and Functionally Necessary Covered Services and equipment and supplies until the Member's records, clinical information, and care can be transferred to a Network Provider, or until the Member is no longer enrolled in that Health Plan, whichever is shorter.
+The Health Plan must pay a Member's existing Outof-Network Providers for Medically Necessary and Functionally Necessary Covered Services and equipment and supplies until the Member's records, clinical information, and care can be transferred to a Network Provider, or until the Member is no longer enrolled in that Health Plan, whichever is shorter.
 If, at the time of enrollment, the Member has an existing scheduled appointment with an Out-of-Network specialist physician and the Health Plan does not arrange for an earlier alternative appointment with a Network Provider with a comparable certification, specialty, and expertise, the Health Plan must authorize and pay the Out-of-Network specialist physician for any Covered Service provided to the Member during that Member's scheduled appointment with the Out-of-Network specialist physician.
-If the Member requires follow-up care, the Health Plan may transfer the Member's care to a Network Provider with a comparable certification, specialist physician and the Member or the Member's LAR.
+If the Member requires followup care, the Health Plan may transfer the Member's care to a Network Provider with a comparable certification, specialty, and expertise, in coordination with the Out-of-Network specialist physician and the Member or the Member's LAR.
 Payment to Out-of-Network Providers must be made within the time period required for Network Providers.
 The Health Plan must comply with Out-of-Network Provider reimbursement rules as adopted by HHSC.